No Food Waste: How to Use All of Your Food Scraps

-We’ve talked before about food waste here on LHL but we haven’t really gone into detail yet on how to do it.
-I think one of the best ways is just having ideas of what to do with certain scraps so they have a plan, and you don’t just toss them or you keep them around forever because you aren’t sure what to do with them.
+We’ve talked before about food waste before here on LHL but we haven’t really gone into detail yet on how to do it.
+I think one of the best ways is just knowing what to do with certain scraps so that when you find yourself with these scraps on hand, you’ll have a plan for them.
+This will help to ensure you don’t just toss them because you aren’t sure what to do with them.

-Here are some ideas on what to do with certain foods instead of throwing them away.
+Here are some ideas on what to do with certain food scraps instead of throwing them away.
 The old adage is waste not want not, so here are some ideas to follow that advice!
 If you have more, make sure you shout them out in the comments section!

 Meat Scraps – Various soups, dog/cat treats, chili, stir fry.

 Potatoes – Soups.
 Drizzle oil and salt onclean skins and bake.
-Save the water.
+Save the water for other things.

 Watermelon – You can pickle the rinds or dry the seeds.
 (Like Pumpkin Seeds).

 Bananas – Mash up extras and freeze for banana bread or muffins.
 Place the peels in cars to remove bad smells.
 Add to compost to add potassium to your soil or make this easy Banana Peel Plant Fertilizer Spray!